Cheapest car insurance in Idaho for a bad driving record

 Cheapest car insurance after an accident in Idaho

-State Farm offers the lowest rates after an accident, averaging $1,305 per year.
-Auto-Owners is another budget-friendly option, with rates around $1,360 a year.
+State Farm has the lowest rates after an accident at $1,305 a year.
+Auto-Owners also has affordable rates at $1,360 a year.

 CompanyAverage annual premium for clean recordAnnual premium for one at-fault accidentAnnual premium for multiple accident